6 Reasons Why Dramatic Play Matters

-Your kids’ pirate adventures may just seem like some simple afternoon of fun, but they’re actually engaging in a positive learning experience called dramatic play.
-You may have heard of dramatic play before, but you’re not quite sure what it is or why it matters for your kids.
+These kids’ pirate adventures may just seem like some simple afternoon of fun, but they’re actually engaging in a positive learning experience called dramatic play.
+You may have heard of dramatic play before, but do you know what it is or why it matters for your kids?

-Something as simple as an hour of pretend playtime may not seem important, but dramatic play offers proven benefits in children’s cognitive learning, according to the National Association for the Education of Young Children (NAEYC).
+Believe it or not, something as simple as an hour of pretend playtime can provide real benefits to children’s cognitive development.
 We have the scoop on what dramatic play entails, why it matters and how you can encourage this activity with your kids.

 What is dramatic play?

-Dramatic play may sound like a fancy educational term, but it’s something you’re probably already familiar with.
-“Dramatic play, also called pretend play, involves acting out real-world situations and taking on the roles of different characters,” says Lily Jones, former kindergarten teacher and founder of Curiosity Pack.
+“Dramatic play, also called pretend play, involves acting out real-world situations and taking on the roles of different characters,” says Lily Jones, former kindergarten teacher and founder of Curiosity Forever.

-"Children use dramatic play to explore their own thoughts & feelings."
+"Children use dramatic play to explore their own thoughts and feelings."

-There are two types of dramatic play: structured and unstructured.
+There are two primary types of dramatic play: structured and unstructured.
 Unstructured dramatic play gives children the freedom to choose their own roles and play scenarios.
-Structured dramatic play, on the other hand, has specific guidelines, according to Child Care Exchange.
+Structured dramatic play, on the other hand, has specific guidelines or prompts to get them started.
 Children are presented with a pre-determined scenario and then must make choices and discover solutions.

 Both structured and unstructured dramatic play are important for your children’s emotional and social development.
 Maybe you remember dramatic play from your own childhood as “make-believe” or “playing house.”
 Whatever you want to call it, it’s an important opportunity for kids to act out scenarios from the real world and fictional lands alike.

-Dramatic play is an integral part of a child’s social, emotional and cognitive development, according to NAEYC.
-Here are five important aspects of dramatic play:
+Dramatic play is an integral part of a child’s social, emotional and cognitive development.
+Here are six important aspects of dramatic play:

 1. Dramatic play teaches self-regulation

-Toddlers and preschoolers are known for acting impulsively, but dramatic play is a positive stepping stone toward self-regulation.
-NAEYC notes that children tend to be highly motivated to follow rules and stick to the roles of the play.
+Toddlers and preschoolers are known for acting impulsively, but dramatic play is a positive steppingstone toward self-regulation.
+While they’re still figuring out what is or isn’t appropriate for a situation, children tend to be motivated to follow the “rules” of a pretend play scenario and learn to stick to their roles in a way that is acceptable to the group.
 This helps them grow in their ability to inhibit their impulses, coordinate with others and make plans.

 2. Dramatic play gives children an emotional outlet

-Dramatic play allows kids to act out scenarios they’ve seen or heard in real life, giving them an important emotional outlet.
+Dramatic play allows kids to act out scenarios they’ve seen or heard in real life, giving them an important emotional outlet as they explore new situations.
 “Young children do not yet think internally,” explains Barbara E. Harvey, executive director of Parents, Teachers and Advocates.
 “Children use dramatic play to explore their own thoughts and feelings.”